sderenSFDC/sfdx-jenkins/README.md

 - [SFDX and CI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ci_jenkins_config_env.htm) is an indepth walkthrough on setting up dx with jenkins
 - [Jenkins Pipeline Syntax Generator](https://jenkins.io/doc/book/pipeline/getting-started/#snippet-generator) is a great tool to help you auto generate commands like the git checkout command that tend have many parameters.
+- This [forcedotcom repo](https://github.com/forcedotcom/sfdx-jenkins-org) has example of using force:mdapi:deploy calls instead of using scratch orgs